lastlink/docs-1/interface-guide/relational.md

 This relational UI allows for field translations to be stored in a related table.
 For example, if you have a `projects` table you could create a `projects_translations` table to relationally store the `name` and `description` columns in other languages.
 Some data, such as `hero_image` or `featured` may not need to be translated and can be added directly to the `projects` table.

+> **Warning:** There's a known issue where the translation UI will stop working if you add UIs/Relationships to the junction table columns.

 *Example Schema*
 * `projects` Table
     * `id` – ID of the project